 The 21-year-old impressed in the left wing-back spot and is now shining on loan at Vincent Kompany’s Championship-topping Burnley.
 It will be interesting to see what his next move is this summer.

 During Lampard’s time in charge of Chelsea, Anjorin made solitary appearances in the Premier League, FA Cup, League Cup and the Champions League.

-But he’s only made one cameo appearance under Tuchel and went on loan to Lokomotiv Moscow in the Russian Premier League ahead of 2021-22.
+But he only made one cameo appearance under Tuchel and went on loan to Lokomotiv Moscow in the Russian Premier League ahead of 2021-22.

-The 20-year-old midfielder made nine appearances and scored a brilliant goal against Marseille in the Europa League before a fractured metatarsal brought his loan spell to a premature end.
+The young midfielder made nine appearances and scored a brilliant goal against Marseille in the Europa League before a fractured metatarsal brought his loan spell to a premature end.

 He was linked with a permanent move to Southampton in January 2022 but ultimately joined Championship side Huddersfield Town on loan until the end of the season, a move he’s extended for the 2022-23 campaign.
 However, he hasn’t kicked a ball since September after suffering rotten luck with injuries.

 Lamptey was tipped for a bright future at Chelsea and enjoyed an impressive debut against Arsenal in December 2019, helping the Blues come back from 1-0 down to win 2-1.

 But the right-back made just two more appearances for the club before rejecting a new contract and joining Brighton in a £4.5million deal in January 2020.

 “It was a really tough decision for me to make having been there since a young age,” Lamptey told talkSPORT in 2021.
 “But after making my debut and the way I did it I felt that I had a taste for senior men’s football and I wanted more of it.”

 Despite struggling with injury problems, he is regarded as one of the best young players in the Premier League after breaking through with a series of electric performances in the 2021-22 campaign.